mirantis-field/mothership-aws/README.md

-# runai-demo
+# k0rdent AWS
-Demo setup for run:ai on K0rdent
+PoC setup for on K0rdent